 No matter how your freeze garlic:

-No matter what type of garlic you use, who unpeeled garlic bulbs, minced or chopped garlic, be sure to seal it in an appropriate container, ensuring the garlic's wonderful aroma can be sealed and not mixed with other freezer items.
+No matter what type of garlic you freeze, unpeeled garlic bulbs, minced or chopped garlic, be sure to seal it in an appropriate container, ensuring the garlic's wonderful aroma can be sealed and not mixed with other freezer items.
 Remember, make sure to not leave the garlic at room temperature for too long.

 Get in touch to discuss amazing garlic flavors, gift boxes, and even ancient garlic tales.